Financial Policies and Information

 Applying for aid

-To apply for financial aid, citizens and eligible noncitizens must complete a Free Application for Federal Student Aid (FAFSA), available online at www.fafsa.ed.gov.
-The FAFSA is available January 1, 2016, for the upcoming 2016-2017 academic year.
-Students should apply as soon as possible.
+To apply for financial aid, citizens and eligible noncitizens must complete a Free Application for Federal Student Aid (FAFSA), available online at <www.fafsa.ed.gov>.
+The FAFSA was available October 1, 2016, for the 2017-2018 academic year.
+Application as soon as possible is urged.
 The results of the FAFSA, called the Student Aid Report (SAR), will be electronically sent to Loma Linda University if the student listed the institution on the application.
 The school code for LLU is 001218.
 The FAFSA must be completed for each academic year.

 International students are not eligible for U.S. government assistance, but may receive private funding, such as personal educational loans, from a lending institution or bank.
 Lenders may require a cosigner who is a U.S. citizen or permanent resident.
 Please contact the lending institution for more information on the application process as well as the terms and conditions of the applicable loans.

 Students must be enrolled in an eligible degree or certificate program to receive financial aid.
 Additionally, most financial aid programs require a student to be attending at least half time in eligible units/hours.